 Here are photos of the painting process.

-Hanging my barrier so overspray and dust doesn't get everywhere.
-I joked that it felt like Elliot's house after they found out about E.T.
+I hung a plastic barrier to keep overspray and dust under control.
+I joked that it felt like Elliot's house after they found out about E.T. :) I taped off and put paper over my floors.

 Cabinet bases done.